etho2183/awt_lemmings/README.md

 The project is a remake of the classic 1991 Lemmings game, developed through WebXR as part of the project "Advanced Web Technologies" at Technical University Berlin.
 The main goal of this project was to evaluate WebXR through hands-on development and thus understand how to use this JavaScript Web API as well as document down problems that were encountered.
 This project allows the user to play the lemmings game in virtual as well as augmented reality through the browser.
 It includes a simple HTML webpage, that leads the user to playing one of three levels in either VR or AR.
 From there on, interaction with the game will depend on the mode.

-**This project is still in its initial stage.
+:warning: *This project is still in its initial stage.
 It supports simple game play but does not cover all functionality from the original game.
-In terms of VR/AR, it has not fully explored many functionalities, provided through WebXR and thus is not optimised for actions, such as controller support.**
+In terms of VR/AR, it has not fully explored many functionalities, provided through WebXR and thus is not optimised for actions, such as controller support.*

 ## Content